PX4/PX4-Autopilot/nuttx/configs/ez80f910200zco/README.txt

 Version 4.11.0

+  The 5.1.1 version of the ZDS-II tools are currently configured for all ez80 boards.
+However, it is the older version 4.11.0 that this code has been verified against.

   Although it compiles without error, the 4.11.0 compiler generates bad code on one of the files, mm/mm_initialize.c.
 Below is a simple work- around.